absolunet/node-ioc/readme.md

 const bazDecoratedInstance = container.make('baz') // { baz:42, hasAnswerOfLife:true }

-// This is gread, but it can be better!
+// This is great, but it can be better!

 // Registering service providers const ProjectServiceProvider = require('./providers/project'); // It binds 'project' and 'project.current' service